 - engage in informed discussions about equipment, activity design, experiment execution and results;

 - devise, implement and evaluate test procedures on electronic devices using a graphical; programming language such as Labview, and automatic test equipment;

-- design and test electronic circuits and evaluate their performance;
+- design and test simple Internet of Things applications and evaluate their performance;

 - design and implement shell scripts to enable simple control tasks;